spuithori/svelte-ionic-app/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# PLEASE NOTE - MIGRATION PLANNED
+I am planning to migrate this project to SvelteKit SPA mode (so no SSR).
+This I will complete once the big new release of sveltekit is completed: https://github.com/sveltejs/kit/discussions/5748

+What does this mean for you if you have existing projects?
+It depends, as it is perfectly cool to stay on Svelte/Vite/Routify.

+So why change?
+Well, reduce the number of dependencies (Routify) and taking the developer experience closer to all the developments by the Svelte team - as they do see Sveltekit as the way to go.
+And first tests also show that the build bundling is more spread out to the loading is even a bit faster!

+If you want to move your existing project (Vite/Svelte/Routify) to Sveltekit, I recommend scaffolding a clean sveltekit project (this or future version).
+The steps I had to go through so far:

+Configure as SPA only:
+  * Static adapter in svelte.config.js, with configuration of a fallback
+  * hooks.js - ` return resolve(event, { ssr: false });` as handle function

+Path aliases:
+* vite.config.js - adding the path aliases (does not work as per tutorials/docs in svelte.config.js)
+* tsconfig.json - add path aliases

+PWA (untested)
+* add vite pwa plugin
+* follow the sveltekit workaround on vite site
+* fix error in pwa.js: https://github.com/antfu/vite-plugin-pwa/issues/293

+Replace Routify with Sveltekit router - in your own components as well as the $ionic/svelte components
+* $goto will become goto - second argument is different - check documentation on $app/navigation https://kit.svelte.dev/docs/modules#$app-navigation
+* use beforeNavigate hook for ionViewWillLeave event in IonPage.

 ## Introduction
 A showcase app for all Ionic UI elements - up to Ionic 6!!!
 Use this app to try-out the elements you like for your app, and then navigate directly to the API docs or the source code.